California Army National Guard: Post World War II

 40th Armored Brigade (Separate) of the California Army National Guard as of 1971.

+The 40th Infantry Division from the CA ARNG served in the Korean War.

-As the Vietnam War escalated, increased personnel requirements in Southeast Asia necessitated mobilizations and deployments of Army National Guard units.
+As the Vietnam War escalated, a limited number of Army National Guard units were deployed.
 California was not exempt from this.
 Both 1st Squadron, 18th Armored Cavalry Regiment and the 40th Aviation Company received mobilization orders.
 Despite being trained at Fort Lewis, Washington, the 18th Armored Cavalry never went to Vietnam.
-Instead, their gear was equipped to units of the Army of the Republic of Vietnam.
+Instead, their gear was transferred to units of the Army of the Republic of Vietnam.
 The 18th Armored Cavalry was sent back to California, though many of its members went on to serve in Vietnam.

-Units and members of the California Army National Guard have served in: World War I, World War II, Korean War, the Vietnam War, Operation Desert Storm and Desert Shield, Bosnia, Kosovo, Afghanistan, Iraq, Guantanamo Bay, Sinai Peninsula, Qatar, Germany, Spain, Panama, Ukraine, Kyrgyzstan, Kuwait, during the L.A.
-Riots, on the US/Mexico Border mission, during Hurricane Katrina humanitarian efforts, in airports and seaports around California, in various military bases across the US in support of Homeland Security, and more.
+Units and members of the California Army National Guard have served in Operation Desert Storm and Desert Shield, Bosnia, Kosovo, Afghanistan, Iraq, Guantanamo Bay, Sinai Peninsula, Qatar, Germany, Spain, Panama, Ukraine, Kyrgyzstan, Kuwait, during the 1992 Los Angeles riots, on the US/Mexico Border mission, during Hurricane Katrina humanitarian efforts, in airports and seaports around California, and in homeland security tasks in various military bases across the US.

+Twenty-first century

+1st Battalion, 149th Armor Regiment, was activated for Operation Noble Eagle, providing security at potential terrorist targets in the United States, in 2003.
+Following redesignation of the regiment from armor to armored in 2005, it was merged into the 340th Brigade Support Battalion in 2007.

+In September 2017, about 300 Army National Guard soldiers of the 184th Infantry Battalion deployed to Jordan to take part in Operation Spartan Shield.
+Modesto's 1st Battalion, 184th Infantry Regiment is one of the most active California Army National Guard units, having been mobilized or deployed to Kosovo, Iraq, and Jordan within the past decade.